CiwPython/Ciw/docs/index.rst

 Welcome to Ciw's documentation!
 ===============================

-Ciw (Welsh for queue), is a discrete event simulation library for open queueing networks.
+Ciw is a discrete event simulation library for open queueing networks.
+It's name is the Welsh word for 'queue'.

 Contents: